radicle-dev/old.radicle.xyz/content/blog/radicle-intro.md

 - \\[ f(n, i) = \begin{cases} (n + 1, \mathtt{ok}) & \text{when } i = \mathtt{increment} \\\ (n,n) & \text{when } i = \mathtt{getCounter} \end{cases}. \\]
 - \\(s_0 = 0\\).

-People can define their own machines, or set up new ones with an existing definition.
+People can define their own `radicle` machines, or set up new ones with an existing definition.

 Where does a machine "exist"?
 Where does it execute?
-Part of the idea of the radicle architecture is somewhat abstracting away from any such notion.
+Part of the idea of the `radicle` architecture is somewhat abstracting away from any such notion.
 For the most part, it's sufficient to know that it does exist, and that you can interact with it.
 (TODO: improve flow / better locate this sentence)